-8.3.1.5 Access and Covers
+8.3.1.6 Access and Covers

 Components requiring routine service or maintenance should be accessible by removing a single cover secured by no more than 8 fasteners.
-Covers that may be removed in a location where fasteners could fall into the interior of the enclosure or the instrument may be equipped with captive fasteners.
-Covers that may be removed in a location where fasteners could fall into the interior of the enclosure should be equipped with captive fasteners.
+Covers that may be removed in a location where fasteners could fall into the interior of the enclosure shall be equipped with captive fasteners.
 Captive fasteners shall be of the threaded type and shall not captivated by swaged sleeve fittings.
 Quarter turn fasteners engaging spring hooks are specifically discouraged for reasons of fit and reliability.